UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/03-dates-as-data.md

 > {: .solution}
 {: .challenge}

-## Historical data
+## Proceed with Caution when Dealing with Historical data

-As Excel, Google Sheets is unable to parse dates from before 1899-12-31, and will thus leave these untouched.
+In short, spreadsheet programs were not designed to operate historic data well.
+Google Sheets can't handle well dates prior to 1900-01-01.
+And Excel can't handle well anything prior to 1900-03-01 because they have considered 1900 a leap year, when in reality it is not!

 If you’re mixing historic data from before and after this date, it will translate only the post-1900 dates into its internal format, thus resulting in mixed data.
 If you’re working with historic data, be extremely careful with your dates!

 For historical dates, it is best practice to follow the advice for separating dates into components above and use a numerical value that is positive or negative depending on the era.
 For dates that are before the Common Era (often abbreviated as B.C.E/BCE, or older nomenclature as B.C./BC), the years should be  represented as negative values, while dates after 0 (abbreviated CE/C.E. or AD/A.D.) should be represented as positive values.
 For example, the date of March 15, 44 BCE in `Day`, `Month`, and `Year` columns could look like: `15`,`3`,`-44`.